erl987/personalfme/README.md

 *PersonalFME* is developed for the selcalls used by the German BOS, but may be adaptable to selcalls defined by the standards in other countries.

 **Dies ist der Quellcode von *PersonalFME* und richtet sich an technisch ausgebildete Personen, daher ist der Inhalt vollständig in englischer Sprache.
-Eine ausführliche Anwenderdokumentation für die Allgemeinheit in deutscher Sprache findet sich hier:** `./documentation/benutzerhandbuch.pdf`
+Eine ausführliche Anwenderdokumentation für die Allgemeinheit in deutscher Sprache findet sich im [Handbuch](documentation/benutzerhandbuch.pdf).**

-Detailed documentation about the configuration and operation of the program is available in the handbook (only in German): `./documentation/benutzerhandbuch.pdf`
+Detailed documentation about the configuration and operation of the program is available in the [handbook](documentation/benutzerhandbuch.pdf) (only in German).

 ## Supported platforms: